lcthomas/humanitiespublic/README.md

     * One or mutiple `scripts` folders that include classes and functions called in the notebook.
     * Folders containing derivative data used in that module.
     * Folders where the results of the analyses performed in that module will be stored.

 ## Data

+The data directory is too large for this repository.
+To download, go to [this article's repository in Dataverse](https://doi.org/10.7910/DVN/BD9CE8) and download `data.tgz`.

 ### About our data